joshuacox/bomsaway/README.md

 ###### Make BOMs go away because they are ugly and ruining my jekyll site

-This is a utility to remove BOMs, there are other methods as well, perhaps the simplest using sed to remove all BOMs from some markdown files in a directory
+This is a utility to remove BOMs, there are other methods as well, perhaps the simplest is using sed to remove all BOMs from some markdown files in a directory

 ```
 sed -i '1 s/\xEF\xBB\xBF//' *.md